whacked/gitolite-webui/README.md

 ### settings

-configuration is stored and loaded in json format from =gitolite-webui.js=
+configuration is stored and loaded in json format from `gitolite-webui.js`

-=gitolite-home= should be set to a working gitolite-admin directory *with trailing slash*
+`gitolite-home` should be set to a working gitolite-admin directory *with trailing slash*

 ### running from emacs

-start an nrepl session and from the =gitolite-webui.core= namespace, eval =(-main "start")=
+start an nrepl session and from the `gitolite-webui.core` namespace, eval `(-main "start")`

-This will load =gitolite-webui.js= from the project root, which is also the =:prod= (production) setting.
-There is also a =:dev= setting
+This will load `gitolite-webui.js` from the project root, which is also the `:prod` (production) setting.
+There is also a `:dev` setting